How To Wholesale Real Estate In Montana: Step-by-Step (2025)

 Ideally, you’ve done your homework, built your cash buyer list, and you’ve found a motivated seller who is finally ready to sell that dilapidated rental property, foreclosure, or distressed home.
 Your next step is to create a contract.

 Putting a property under contract entails calculating integral figures that you will present to the seller.
-The trick is to find the right price so that the seller simply can’t turn down your offer - while you still come out with a profit in the deal.
+The trick is to find the right price so that the seller simply can’t turn down your offer, while you still come out with a profit in the deal.

 This is where the MAO formula comes into play.
-The MAO (or maximum allowable offer) helps you determine the best offering price as well as helps you calculate your profit.
-To determine the MAO, take the ARV (after-repair value), subtract it with repair and fixed costs associated with the property, and then subtract any equity or target profit.
+The MAO (or maximum allowable offer) helps you determine the best offering price, as well as helps you calculate your profit.
+To determine the MAO, take the ARV (after-repair value), subtract it from repair and fixed costs associated with the property, and then subtract any equity or target profit.
 The sum will be your MAO, which will be your offer, plus any wholesale or assignment fee you connect for your services as a real estate wholesaler.

 To determine these costs, you can start by researching the market values in the surrounding area.
 Also, figure out the average price of homes recently sold in the area.
 You can estimate the cost of repairs by getting quotes from general contractors or calculating the costs of materials at hardware stores.